ERP Selection Tips

 From an operational standpoint, it’s critical to define project goals because you need some sort of success measurement, not only during implementation, but after you’ve gone live.

 4. Move Beyond a Communications Plan

-ERP implementations and business transformation initiatives fundamentally change an organization’s key processes and operations.
-As such, companies should develop a full change management plan that views change from different perspectives such as culture, structure, workflows, processes and digital awareness.
+ERP implementations and business transformations fundamentally change an organization’s key processes and operations.
+As such, companies should develop a full organizational change management plan that views change from different perspectives such as culture, structure, workflows, processes and digital awareness.

-We had a client whose executives initially said, “We don’t meet change management.
+We had a client whose executives initially said, “We don’t need change management.
 Please don’t mention change management activities.”
-Four years later, they’re behind in their implementation, so they decide to focus on change management.
+Four years later, they were behind in their implementation, so they decided to focus on change management.